 All scientific statements must be testable, and any such test should be reproducible.
 However, more and more published science is not reproducible.
 Nowadays we almost invariably use computers and software to perform calculations that include numerical simulations that bring to life the concepts and models we have of the world.
-Besides such computational experiments, the whole process from an initial hypothesis or idea we have of some physical system is filled with numerical calculations, ranging from drawing diagrams for a conceptual model to the analysis of observational data or numerical output of an experiment.
+Besides such computational experiments, the whole process from an initial hypothesis or idea to a published paper is filled with numerical calculations, ranging from drawing diagrams for a conceptual model to the analysis of observational data or the numerical output of a model simulation.

-In highly computationalised fields like the science or art of climate modelling the complexity of numerical models is often characterised as the evildoer of irreprocibility, but this issue can be found in most scientific disciplines, including those that do not use complex numerical models.
+In highly computationalised fields like the science, or art, of climate modelling, the complexity of numerical models is often characterised as the evildoer of irreproducibility, though this issue can be found in most scientific disciplines, including those that do not use complex numerical models.
 The models’ complexity suggests to some of us that publishing model code is not useful, but we should not feel demotivated to do it anyway.
 It is rather the case that no matter how difficult it is to reproduce a scientific result, we must make sure we have done everything that could help our fellow scientists to give as much information as possible that could help approach reproducibility and/or give the insight that may help set up a similar experiment (Ince et al., 2012).